There and it – preparatory subjects

 - It’s my laptop that doesn’t work.

-- It’s in the evening that they arrived.
+- It was in the evening that they arrived.

 With the word use we can use either there or it as preparatory subjects.